National Intelligence and Security Agency (Somalia): Media censorship

 On 24 May 2025, NISA agents briefly detained four journalists in Mogadishu: Abdinasir Abduqadir Salah and Abdinasir Sayid Ali from Shabelle TV, and Abdirahman Abdulle Rooble and Hassan Ahmed Takow from SYL TV.
 The journalists were collecting vox-pop interviews from the public on Maka Al-Mukarama Street, asking for opinions on the coalition of opposition politicians who had held an event in Mogadishu the previous day.

 On 5 July 2025, a Mogadishu-based woman journalist named Shukri Caabi Abdi was forcefully detained by NISA and her Journalist ID as well as her mobile phone were confiscated.
 Shukri was also brutally assaulted by NISA in December 2024 when she was reporting a public protest.
 Shukri stated that she was dragged, her headscarf stripped off, kicked, and beaten with verbal threats in the middle of the street before a group of local women intervened to rescue her.

 On 15 August 2025, armed NISA and police officers were deployed on the roads leading to the Jazeera Hotel in Mogadishu, blocking a dozen of local journalists who were on their way to cover an opposition meeting at the hotel.
 Some journalists stated that the NISA officers were aggressive and threatened them with physical harm if they attempted to proceed to the meeting.
 As a result, some journalists returned without covering the event, while others later managed to sneak in.

 On 19 August 2025, NISA officers stopped a tuktuk taxi in which journalist Omar Guux was travelling at a security checkpoint in the Walaalaha area of Dharkeenley district and demanded his identification.
 After he presented his journalist ID, the officers detained him and subjected him to verbal threats and harassment, allegedly because of his covering of forced evictions by the President.
 Himilo Somali TV has previously been subjected to repeated threats from NISA because of its critical reporting on security issues, forced evictions, and abductions.

 On 28 August 2025, armed plainclothes NISA) officers unlawfully detained Feysal Abdi Farah, a reporter for Kalsan TV, and Hassan Mohamed Hashi, a cameraman, while they were covering the rising fish prices at Mogadishu's fish market in Hamarweyne district.
 The journalists were held in an open area of the market for nearly two hours, during which their equipment was confiscated and their recorded content deleted, before they were eventually released.

-Mohamed Omar Nastaro
+Mohamed Omar Nastaro incident

 On 12 September 2025, NISA officers assaulted Somali MP and State Minister for Family Affairs and Human Rights, Mohamed Omar Nastaro at Aden Adde International Airport.
 Witnesses said the incident began when officers tried to forcefully take a small bag from the lawmaker.
 Nastaro resisted and was beaten, leaving him with injuries.